aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/port-channel-interfaces.md

               # PIM hello interval in seconds.
               interval: <int; 1-65535>

-        # Boundaries can be either 1 ACL or a list of multicast IP address_range(s)/prefix but not combination of both.
+        # Boundaries can be either list of ACLs or multicast IP address_range(s)/prefix but not combination of both.
         multicast:
           ipv4:
             boundaries: